kmezhoud/bioCancer/inst/base/tools/help/transform.md

 ### Clipboard

-It is possible to manipulate your data in a spreadsheet (e.g., Excel or Google sheets) and copy-and-paste the data back into Radiant.
+It is possible to manipulate your data in a spreadsheet (e.g., Excel or Google sheets) and copy-and-paste the data back into bioCancer.
 If you don't have the original data in a spreadsheet already use the clipboard feature in _Data > Manage_ so you can paste it into the spreadsheet or click the download icon on the top right of your screen in the _Data > View_ tab.
 Apply your transformations in the spreadsheet program and then copy the new variable(s), with a header label, to the clipboard (i.e., CTRL-C on windows and CMD-C on mac).
 Select `Clipboard` from the `Transformation type` drop-down and paste the new data into the `Paste from spreadsheet` box.
-It is key that new variable(s) have the same number of observations as the data in Radiant.
+It is key that new variable(s) have the same number of observations as the data in bioCancer.
 To add the new variables to the data click `Store`.

 > **Note:** Using the clipboard feature for data transformation is discouraged because it is not reproducible.

 ### Normalize

 Choose `Normalize` from the `Transformation type` drop-down to standardize one or more variables.
-For example, in the diamonds data we may want to express price of a diamond per-carat.
-Select `carat` as the normalizing variable and `price` in the `Select variable(s)` box.
-You will see summary statistics for the new variable (e.g., `price_carat`) in the main panel.
+For example, in the epiGenomics data we may want to express mRNA of a Genes per-FreqMut.
+Select `FreqMut` as the normalizing variable and `mRNA` in the `Select variable(s)` box.
+You will see summary statistics for the new variable (e.g., `mRNA_FreqMut`) in the main panel.
 Store changes by clicking the `Store` button.

 ### Reorder or remove columns